iammegalith/televisionbbs/README.md

 * Runs on Windows, Linux, and Mac so far.
 * Menu system basically works
 * Show Text Files
+* prelogin message/file/text thing.
+Shows a message prior to login.

 Sort of works:
-* I have a basic "door" system that kind of works.
+* THIS IS SO BAD RIGHT NOW: I have a basic "door" system that kind of works.
 I am not happy enough to call it "ok for now"
+* Chatroom - Teleconference - it kind of works. cant do a lot in it.. but.. its sort of there.

 I am still fiddling with how to display ANSI properly.
 Either I get total trash or I get a display with some weird half-height character space between lines.